 multicenter study or observational study or pragmatic clinical trial or randomized

-controlled trial or systematic reviews or twin study or validation studies)) (258)
+controlled trial or systematic reviews or twin study or validation studies)) (258).

+The Medline search was undertaken 19 October 2016 and the Embase search 25 October 2016.
+The search was run in two stages, first for the period 2010 to the date of the search, and then for the years 2000 to 2009.